By London Underground:

 Customers can enter the site through either Victoria or Elizabeth Gate, whichever is most convenient.
 The walk from either entrance gate to the arena is approximately 500 metres.
 If you need to collect tickets, please see our FAQ page (the ‘Tickets’ section) for details on which gate you should enter by.

-Customers for the Nash Conservatory fine dining and BBQ packages will find it easiest to use Elizabeth Gate.
+Customers for the BBQ packages will find it easiest to use Elizabeth Gate.

 Please click here to view the site map.